 mkdir -p lambda/python cd lambda/python

-Then install required python packages inside the python directory by specifying the “
+Then install the required python packages inside the python directory by specifying the “

 -t .” option (If you didn’t specify the -t flag it would be installed in the default Python site-packages location).
 Once it is installed, remove the unnecessary files (dist info and caches) to reduce the file size.